Active Projects

 Regulatory Documentation

-The Regulatory Documentation Working Group (RDWG) monitors FAA Form 8130-3 and EASA Form 1 to ensure Spec 2000 Chapter 16 stays current.
+The Regulatory Documentation Working Group (RDWG) monitors FAA Form 8130-3, EASA Form 1 and similar other authorized release certificates to ensure Spec 2000 Chapter 16 stays current.
+A minor revision is expected in late 2025.

 Visit the RDWG to learn more or to join the effort.